zwang/openglesgowin/README.md

 ## Dependencies: (see go.mod for correct folder path structure)

 1. github.com/go-gl/glfw/v3.3/glfw
-2. github.com/plato-app/v8go
+2. github.com/plato-app/v8go (for main branch for binding OpenGL ES in C++ world)
+3. https://github.com/rogchap/v8go (for bindGLInGolang branch for binding OpenGL ES in Golang world)
-3. V8 for windows
+4. V8 for windows (see below)

 #### V8 for Windows: